Ron is a student of African American history. His writing highlights the stories of people who overcame prejudice to achieve great things.

 William Edward Burghardt Du Bois was born on February 23, 1868, in Great Barrington, Massachusetts, the son of Alfred and Mary Silvina Du Bois.
-During his childhood William experienced little racial prejudice.
-His maternal great-grandfather, Tom Burghardt, had been a slave who gained his freedom after fighting with the Continental Army in the Revolutionary War, and the Burghardt descendants were well established in the community.
+During his childhood, William experienced little racial prejudice.
+His maternal great-grandfather, Tom Burghardt, had been a slave who gained his freedom after fighting with the Continental Army in the Revolutionary War.
+The Burghardt descendants were well established in the community.

-Schools and churches were fully integrated, and both gave the young Du Bois extraordinary encouragement for his academic pursuits.
-He far excelled his white contemporaries, and was the valedictorian of his high school class.
+Schools and churches were fully integrated, giving the young Du Bois extraordinary encouragement for his academic pursuits.
+He far excelled his white contemporaries and was the valedictorian of his high school class.
 When Du Bois was ready for college, the church he and his mother attended, the First Congregational Church of Great Barrington, donated money for his tuition at Fisk University, a black liberal arts college in Nashville, Tennessee.